aqutbuddin/Election-Project/README.md

- "What was the fewest number of popular votes you could get and still be elected President?" <br /> To address this problem, we implemented several functions that are responsible for:<br />
+ "What was the fewest number of popular votes you could get and still be elected President?" <br /> To address this problem, I implemented several functions that are responsible for:<br />

 Setting Parameters: Initialize and configure parameters for the project.<br />
 File Validation: Ensure input files are valid and correctly formatted. <br />